groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.words.revision/revisiontype/_index.md

 ```

-Content was removed from the document.
+Represents a type when content was removed from the document.

 ### FORMAT_CHANGE {#FORMAT-CHANGE}
 ```